yguitton/training-material/topics/microbiome/tutorials/metaplasmidome_query/tutorial.md

 > 1. How many lines have been kept?
 > 2. Why is there more lines than in the `Air metagenomes identified as plasmids` file?
 > 2. What are the columns?
-> 3. Which columns shoud we keep if we want to keep the Metagenomic sequence name, the feature and the attributes?
+> 3. Which columns should we keep if we want to keep the Metagenomic sequence name, the feature and the attributes?
 >
 > > <solution-title></solution-title>
 > >